Financial Samurai

 Annualized Returns By Asset Class Between 1999 – 2018

 Below are the results compiled by J.P.
 Morgan, one of the largest traditional asset managers in the world that charge clients 1.15% – 1.45% of assets under management, based on $1 – $10 million.
+This is the mass affluent class with growing assets to invest.

 Asset managers like J.P.
-Morgan are the reason why digital wealth advisors like Betterment, were created during the last financial crisis.
-People wanted to pay lower fees and weren’t satisfied with active management results.
+Morgan are the reason why digital wealth advisors like Empower were created during the last financial crisis.
+People wanted to pay lower fees and weren't satisfied with active management results.

 As you can see from the results, REITs is the #1 performer with a 9.9% annualized return.
 I bet less than 20% of you guessed this one right.
+REITs is one of the biggest reasons why I like to invest in private commercial real estate.
+Owning a tangible asset the appreciates and generates rental income is huge.

 The S&P 500 only returned 5.6% a year between 1999 – 2018.
 I think most of you would have guessed a higher return.
 On a relative basis, Bonds, at 4.5%, doesn’t seem too shabby given the lower volatility and risk.